Ninjastrike/SOC-Log-Analysis/dns-threat-detection-splunk/README.md

 | sort - count
 ```

-Detects failed DNS resolutions, which may indicate suspicious domains, misconfigurations, or potential command-and-control (C2) activity.
+Identifies failed DNS queries, which may indicate attempts to contact non-existent or malicious domains.

 ---